 In late-November 2018, Port Seattle's Terminal 18 (operated by SSA Marine Inc) surpassed the 1 million TEU-container volume.
 This was Washington state's first time when a single cargo terminal handled 1 million containers in a year.
 Container Terminal 18 is in North Harbor (Northwest Seaport).
 In April 2018, CT 18 became the first in Puget Sound with moved 5500 TEUs on and off a single boxship (container carrier), which averaged 30 gantry-crane moves per hour.
 In 2018, CT 18 was upgraded with new RTGs (rubber-tired gantry cranes), resulting in added two new shipping routes - AL5 (Transatlantic by THE Alliance) and PNS (Pacific Northwest Service by SM Lines).

 In early-December 2018, port's Commission approved budget 2019 and future budget 2019-2023 (capital investment plan).
 The 5-year plan included USD 348 million for investments in Seattle's waterfront area.
 Of this budget, USD 100 million were for a new berth (4th cruise terminal / Pier 46), USD 39 million for Terminal 91 developments and USD 35 million for Terminal 91's berth replacement.
 Budget 2019 (USD 935 million) spent 51% of seaport's USD 1,94 billion capital expenditures, and 23% of all operating expenses.
 Budget 2019 also included developments for Sea-Tac Airport - North Satellite Expansion and Modernisation Project (started in February 2017), International Arrivals Terminal, high-speed baggage handling system.
-New cruise terminal (Pier 46) will be constructed in 2019-2020.
+Works on the new cruise terminal at Pier 46 (Terminal 46) were suspended in 2020 due to the ongoing Coronavirus crisis.

 Cruise itineraries to and from Seattle WA